 As you might have guessed by now, we are more than a little excited about 5G.
-Many are calling it the business generation of network, set to change the way we live and work together.
+Many have been calling it the business generation of network, as it starts to change the way we live and work together.

 However, it’s also true that with so much anticipation it can be difficult to separate hype from fact.
 That’s why we recently took a fresh look at 5G: asking what it is and what it can really do.

 The good news is that this is only the beginning, because the power of 5G opens up a whole host of other tools within the network.

 One of those new tools is the mobile private network (MPN).

 An MPN is a mini-5G network built to cover a specific location, able to deliver better service with more control and security.

 But first, to be clear; the technical experts will point out that you can already have a private network on 4G today.